What is the Average Rated Lifetime hours for your bulbs?

 We see this question often enough that we thought we’d make a blog post of it, since we answered it this morning.

-The question is about that multi-tens-of-thousands of hours specification that some vendors of Christmas lights post on their blog.
-Why don’t we post specs like this?
+The question is about that multi-tens-of-thousands of hours specification that is associated with LED Christmas light products.

 Because we like to set our customer’s expectations properly.